A Felony Conviction Can Have Severe Consequences

 What Does An Attorney Do?

 The charges against you are serious.
-However, we believe that these allegations should not define the rest of your life.
-Immediately after you contact our San Jose felony attorney, we can scrutinize evidence.
-In addition, we can investigate to find out if your rights were violated during your arrest.
-Our attorney does this to see if an error during your arrest could allow for immediate release.
-Using this information, we can build a narrative that highlights facts that challenge intent.
+However, Mr. Wingerden believes that these allegations should not define the rest of your life.
+Immediately, he can scrutinize evidence.
+In addition, he can investigate to find out if your rights were violated during your arrest.
+This is to determine whether an error during your arrest could allow for immediate release.
+Using this information, he can build a narrative that highlights facts that challenge intent.

 California courts and judges often react favorably to pretrial intervention.
-Since this is the case, we can advise on pretrial actions that can help exonerate you.
+Since this is the case, Mr. Wingerden can advise on pretrial actions that can help exonerate you.
 As a result, you can keep your record clean.
-However, if you are convicted, our firm can still help.
+However, if you are convicted, he can still help.

 Facing Serious Criminal Charges?
-Call Our Attorney Now.
+Call An Attorney Now.

 Are you under investigation for a felony crime in California?
 Do you believe that your rights were violated during arrest?
 Looking for immediate legal representation?
-In most circumstances, we can resolve your case in a creative way that minimizes your legal exposure.
-We can aggressively negotiate and fight to reduce any consequences or negative impact that a criminal conviction can have.
+In most circumstances, an attorney can resolve your case in a creative way that minimizes your legal exposure.
+Mr. Wingerden can aggressively negotiate and fight to reduce any consequences or negative impact that a criminal conviction can have.